MaxMichelutti/dDNNF-Query/README.md

 # dDNNF-Query

-C++ tool that allows to load, condition and serialize dDNNFs.
+C++ tool that allows to load, condition and serialize dDNNF formulas.
 This tool is compatible with both the [d4](https://github.com/crillab/d4) and [c2d](http://reasoning.cs.ucla.edu/c2d) dDNNF compilers formats.

 Build binary with ```make```.